Karaoke-Manager/karman/api/03-users.md

 GET <api-root>/<api-version>/users
 ```

+## Permissions

+Currently the `users` API is only available for authenticated users.
+In the future parts of the API may be available anonymously.

 ## Accessing Users

 In addition the the standard list and details endpoints a special endpoint `.../users/me` is supported.
 This special endpoint returns data on the user that is associated with the corresponding request.